leognk/SlimeVolleyballAI/README.md

 ## Code

-Jax is required to execute the code.
+[JAX](https://jax.readthedocs.io/en/latest/installation.html) with GPU support is required to execute the code.

 The Slime Volleyball environment has been adapted from [EvoJAX](https://github.com/google/evojax), and the NEAT implementation has been modified from [neat-python](https://github.com/CodeReclaimers/neat-python).

 The only modification made to neat-python is the definition of the neural network's feedforward function.
-This change ensures JIT compilation compatibility with Jax and allows processing a batch of neural networks in parallel, significantly accelerating inference with a GPU.
+This change ensures JIT compilation compatibility with JAX and allows processing a batch of neural networks in parallel, significantly accelerating inference with a GPU.